jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 _[[ID 267](http://www.abacq.org/calle/index.php?2008/09/10/262-orgosolo-italia)] Via Allende and mural dedicated to Salvador Allende at Orgosolo, Italy_

 This mountain town is known for colorful murals all around its buildings; most of these murals are political and feature lesser known personalities and events around the world.
-It has a street named after Allende (Via Allende) and as expected there is also a mural dedicated to Allende near the intersection of Corso Repubblica and Via Cavour.
+It has a street named after Allende (Via Allende), and as expected there is also a mural dedicated to Allende near the intersection of Corso Repubblica and Via Cavour.

 > 11 September 1973.
 Chilean military fascists, supported by the [United States] CIA, carry out a coup d'état and bomb the presidential palace where President Salvador Allende is found.